colour.continuous.MultiSignals#

 Returns:

-Whether given object is equal to the multi-continuous signals.
+Whether the specified object is equal to the multi-signals.

 Return type: